MicrosoftDocs/altspace-vr/altspace-vr/getting-started/linking-microsoft-account.md

 ![AltspaceVR open with account panel highlighted]()

-4. A separate screen will appear prompting you to activate your device via a unique code which you will need to copy:
+4. A separate screen will appear prompting you to activate your device via a unique code which you'll need to copy:

 ![AltspaceVR app open with account panel showing activation pin]()

-5. Here you will need to switch over to your computer's browser screen and go to [microsoft.com/devicelogin](https://login.microsoftonline.com/common/oauth2/deviceauth)
+5. Switch over to your computer's browser screen and go to [microsoft.com/devicelogin](https://login.microsoftonline.com/common/oauth2/deviceauth)
     * Enter your unique code and select **NEXT** - the code isn't case sensitive
     * Follow the login instructions presented

 ![Web browser with activation code textfield]()

-You will now be able to navigate back to AltspaceVR and you will see that your account credentials have been updated:
+You can now navigate back to AltspaceVR and see your updated account credentials:

 ![AltspaceVR open with account panel and credentials highlighted]()